csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - Example: `myRect.Multiply(4);` has the signature `Multiply(int)`, so C# will look for a method in the Rectangle class that has the signature `Multiply(int)`.
 This matches the method `public void Multiply(int factor)`
 - Example: `myRect.Multiply(3, 5);` has the signature `Multiply(int, int)`, so C# will look for a method with that signature in the Rectangle class.
 This matches the method `public void Multiply(int lengthFactor, int widthFactor)`
 - The same process happens when you instantiate a class with multiple constructors: C# calls the constructor whose signature matches the signature of the instantiation
 - If no method or constructor matches the signature of the method call, you get a compile error.
-You still can't write `myRect.Multiply(1.5)` if there is no method whose signature is `Multiply(double)`.
+You still cannot write `myRect.Multiply(1.5)` if there is no method whose signature is `Multiply(double)`.

 ## Constructors in UML